DevilsDomain/webperf-practice-2/README.md

 - Added decoding async to all images
 - Reduced the size of the first slide's image
 - installed mkcert and configured with vite
+- registered service worker, the app is installable